OUR TEACHERS

 Along with her 200 hr RYT certification, she completed curriculum training with the Mindful Schools Program and works with both adults and children teaching mindfulness techniques and practices.

-Kelly Dougherty is a vibrant young woman who is trying to help ground others in wholesome disciplines.
+Kelly Dougherty is a vibrant woman who is trying to help ground others in wholesome disciplines.
 A free yoga class at college was her first experience with yoga.
 After college she found herself developing a personal practice while living in Nicaragua for 2 years.
 During that time she continuously shared yoga with many of her friends and neighbors.
 Since moving to North Carolina she wanted to deepen her knowledge and experience with yoga.
 She found her opportunity in a 200 hr Yoga teacher training at Sunrise Yoga Studio in Clemmons, NC.
 Since then she has found herself ever more grounded in Yoga and its enrichment.

 Sheila Lehman